facebook/docusaurus/website/docs/theme-classic.md

 With `respectPrefersColorScheme: true`, the `defaultMode` is overriden by user system preferences.

-You probably don't want this behavior if you only support one color mode (`disableSwitch: false`)
+You probably don't want this behavior if you only want to support one color mode, and use `disableSwitch: true`.

 :::